Pixel-Bank-Startup/Backend/README.md

 ## Contact

-For questions or support, contact the ClearSignalProject team at [i.sksingh113@gmail.com].
+For questions or support, contact the Project team at [i.sksingh113@gmail.com].